j-berg-au/BOUNDLESS/content/Character Creation/Prophets/Miracles.md

 *Fate Target: 6*
 *Minor Action, Totem*
 **Standard Effect:**
 Choose an ally within Reach 1.
-They gain a bonus to their **SPEED** equal to your Tier.
+They gain a 1//2//3 bonus to their **SPEED**.
 Only one ally can benefit from a Totem at a time.

 **Divine Effect:**
 As Standard Effect, but the target also gains a +2 bonus to their **EVASION**.